 There has just been another significant wound care acquisition.
 French MNC Urgo Medical just announced the M&A of Texas-based SteadMed Medical.
 The resulting entity will be known as Urgo Medical North America.

 If you’re an advanced wound care stakeholder inside North America, you may be wondering, “Who is Urgo Medical?”

 If you’re an advanced wound care stakeholder outside North America, you may be wondering, “Who is SteadMed?”

 Most importantly, the executives and investors reading this are likely wondering, “How will this affect the market?”

 Who is URGO Medical?

-Attend almost any major wound care or surgical conference in EMEA, APAC, and even LATAM in recent years, and you’re likely to have seen a large URGO booth side-by-side with other major international players such as Mölnylcke, Convatec, Smith & Nephew, 3M, Acelity, Coloplast, Medline, Integra LifeSciences, BSN Medical, HARTMANN, L&R, and B. Braun (and depending on the market, larger booths than the others).
-Likewise, URGO products can frequently be found in healthcare facilities and pharmacies across those markets:
+Attend almost any major wound care or surgical conference in EMEA, APAC, and even LATAM in recent years, and you’re likely to have seen an Urgo booth side-by-side with other major international players such as Mölnylcke, Convatec, Smith & Nephew, 3M, Acelity, Coloplast, Medline, Integra LifeSciences, BSN Medical (Essity), HARTMANN, L&R, and B. Braun (and depending on the market, larger booths than the others).
+Likewise, Urgo products can frequently be found in healthcare facilities and pharmacies across those markets: